numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 DTypes such as a Unit datatype, wrapping an existing Numerical datatype *must* be able to access these ``CastingImpl``.
-The will be able to wrap and modify them as necessary.
+They will be able to wrap and modify them as necessary.
 This means that a DType which wraps another can automatically define casts for any DType it knows at construction time (see also Alternatives).